Do you find it unsettling when your patients/clients become distressed or dissociated during appointments?

 This programme will appeal to:

-This 6-day CPD course is designed for all mental health practitioners and coaches working in personal wellbeing and professional development.
-The course will equip participants with a solid theory and practical toolkit to:
+This 6-day CPD course is designed for professionals working in personal wellbeing, healthcare and professional development.
+It will equip participants with solid theory and a practical toolkit - knowledge which clinicians can transfer to their clients or patients.

-The Regulate programme will use a variety of media and learning approaches.
-In essence the Regulate programme intorduces a comprehensive toolkit for clinical or educational practice, through a series of experiential and practical workshops, centred around the following themes:
+The Regulate programme will use a variety of media and learning approaches, to introduce a comprehensive toolkit for practice, through a series of expert-led workshops, centred around the following themes:

 The Certificate will be awarded on completion of the course.
 This is a Certificate showing attendance of all 6 days of the training.